Czapski family: Origin and history

 Through the centuries, the Czapskis rose in prominence and power as large landowners of significant political and social importance.
 The family grew further in prestige in the 18th century under the rule of Stanisław August Poniatowski, and branched out to Lithuania, Ukraine, Belarus and Russia.
-Through marriage, the Czapskis were connected to some of the well known Polish families such as the Princes Czetwertynski and Radziwill, Counts Chodkiewicz, Dzialynski, Goetzendorf-Grabowski, Małachowski, Mielzynski, Plater-Zyberg, Potocki, Potulicki, Puslowski, Raczynski, Rzewuski, Zamoyski.
+Through marriage, the Czapskis were connected to some of the well known Polish families such as the Princes Czetwertyński and Radziwiłł, Counts Chodkiewicz, Działyński, Goetzendorf-Grabowski, Małachowski, Miełżyński, Plater-Zyberg, Potocki, Potulicki, Pusłowski, Raczyński, Rzewuski, Zamoyski.
 The family is also closely related to other European aristocratic families, such as Thun und Hohenstein, Stackelberg and the Meyendorff von Uexküll.
-In particular, the marriage of Franciszek Stanisław Hutten-Czapski, Voivode Chelminski to Princess Weronika Joanna Radziwill (b.
+In particular, the marriage of Franciszek Stanisław Hutten-Czapski, Voivode Chelmiński to Princess Weronika Joanna Radziwill (b.
 1754) in the 18th century brought great wealth and properties to what was called the Chelmno branch of the Czapskis.
 Among the Czapskis are thirteen senators, various Governors, Castellans, Counselors, Chamberlains, Bishops and Generals.
 There are six recipients of Poland's highest award, the Order of the White Eagle, four recipients of Poland's highest award for bravery in battle: the Virtuti Militari, and two Bailiffs of the Order of Malta.
 In the 17th century, a Sebastian Czapski married a Konopacka, the maternal aunt of the famous astronomer Copernicus.